The Humphrey School of Public Affairs is pleased to announce the recipients of its 18th Hubert H. Humphrey Public Leadership Awards.

 About the honorees

 Reatha Clark King, emeritus chairman of the board of the National Association of Corporate Directors.
 She is well known for her pioneering service in chemistry, higher education, business, philanthropy, and community service.
-Over her distinguished career, she served as president of Metropolitan State University and held leadership positions at General Mills and the General Mills Foundation.
-Most recently, she has focused on corporate and organizational governance and advancing board excellence.
+Over her distinguished career, she served as president of Metropolitan State University and held leadership positions at General Mills and the General Mills Foundation, where she oversaw its philanthropy and citizen programs.
+She served on the boards of several Fortune 500 companies, providing leadership in ethics and business.
+She has received more than a dozen honorary degrees in addition to many other awards.

-In addition, Humphrey School alumna Lee Wallace (MPP ‘05) will be recognized as the recipient of the University of Minnesota’s Outstanding Achievement Award, the highest award the University presents to alumni.
-Wallace is the owner and CEO of Peace Coffee.
+Lee Wallace (MPP ‘05) will be recognized as the recipient of the University of Minnesota’s Outstanding Achievement Award, the highest award the University presents to alumni.
+Wallace, the owner and CEO of Peace Coffee, is being honored for her efforts to promote fair trade practices while growing a successful business.
+Wallace is recognized as a trailblazer in organic, ethically sourced, sustainable coffee, and her company works with remote coffee farmers in 11 countries to support cooperatives that pay industry-leading prices to producers.

 Laura Bishop and Chuck Weber